visualboost/VisualBoost_Node_Base/README.md

 # Introduction
-Welcome to Appfield.
-This repository contains the generated Backend by Appfield.
+Welcome to **Visual Boost**.
-You can test and modify the code as you want.
+This repository represents the base NodeJs-Project tha that is used by Visual Boost.

 ## Prerequisites